HostileCoding/PowerCLI/README.md

 `HTML Reports with AngularJS` - Dynamic HTML reports using PowerCLI back-end and AngularJS front-end

 `Automate OpenStack vApp Deployment` - Automate deployment and configuration of vSphere OpenStack Virtual Appliance

+`Run PowerCLI from Android` - Run PowerCLI on Android using a PHP back-end